 After a mesothelioma diagnosis, there are a lot of things to think about.
 You will undoubtedly experience many emotions and your time may be taken up in considering your prognosis and your doctor’s recommendations.
 You’ll be focused on treatment options, informing your friends and family and learning more about the disease.
 The last thing you need to add on top of all that is financial stress.

 Unfortunately, mesothelioma can be very expensive to treat, and the disease can come with a wave of unexpected costs.
-Imaging tests, biopsies, surgeries, and therapies such as chemo and radiation may all be part of your treatment plan.
-From the significant expenses associated with treatment to the secondary costs incurred by traveling for care, accommodation, lost income for time off work, and interest incurred on credit or loans, costs can add up quickly.
-And these costs are just the tip of the iceberg when it comes to mesothelioma expenditures.
+Imaging tests, biopsies, surgeries and therapies such as chemo and radiation may all be part of your treatment plan.
+From the significant expenses associated with treatment to the secondary costs incurred by traveling for care, accommodation, lost income and interest incurred on credit or loans, costs can add up quickly.

 Some of the financial stress that comes with a mesothelioma diagnosis can be mitigated by extensive pre-planning.
-While there’s only so much time you have in order to plan after being diagnosed, considering your finances and options in advance and staying organized throughout the process is the best way to avoid becoming overwhelmed.
-Education can also help provide stability and confidence in your planning.
+While there’s only so much time you have to plan after being diagnosed, considering your finances and options in advance and staying organized throughout the process is the best way to avoid becoming overwhelmed.

 Understanding Your Health Insurance

 Before you can accurately assess your finances, you need to fully understand what is already covered.

 A survey of 2,000 health insurance consumers in the US indicated that 96% of Americans could not define the top 4 health insurance terms (deductible, co-insurance, co-pay, out-of-pocket maximum).